Azure/bicep-types-az/generated/compute/microsoft.compute/2020-12-01/types.md

 ## PatchSettings
 ### Properties
 * **enableHotpatching**: bool: Enables customers to patch their Azure VMs without requiring a reboot.
 For enableHotpatching, the 'provisionVMAgent' must be set to true and 'patchMode' must be set to 'AutomaticByPlatform'.
 * **patchMode**: 'AutomaticByOS' | 'AutomaticByPlatform' | 'Manual': Specifies the mode of VM Guest Patching to IaaS virtual machine.<br /><br /> Possible values are:<br /><br /> **Manual** - You  control the application of patches to a virtual machine.
 You do this by applying patches manually inside the VM.
 In this mode, automatic updates are disabled; the property WindowsConfiguration.enableAutomaticUpdates must be false<br /><br /> **AutomaticByOS** - The virtual machine will automatically be updated by the OS.
 The property WindowsConfiguration.enableAutomaticUpdates must be true. <br /><br /> **AutomaticByPlatform** - the virtual machine will automatically updated by the platform.
-The properties provisionVMAgent and WindowsConfiguration.enableAutomaticUpdates must be true.
+The properties provisionVMAgent and WindowsConfiguration.enableAutomaticUpdates must be true

 ## WinRMConfiguration
 ### Properties